 Been with the company for years, it was great until this year when they took our ATO and Management is not professional, there is no rules, Administrators do the mangers job.
 Looking for a better job, too much work very little pay

-Pros: you make some income, though minimum. average in your hours worked
+You make some income, though minimum.
+Average in your hours worked

-Cons: ridicule and sarcasm, below average income, long working days...
+Ridicule and Sarcasm, below average income, long working days...

 Pay is poor.
 Overtime is excessive.
 Often didn't get lunch or breaks.
 Kemper does not care about about its employees.
 The place is filled with favoritism and preferential treatment.
 Management is very unprofessional.

 Administrative Assistant (Former Employee) – St. Louis, MO – July 10, 2012